weeblrpress/clearstatus/README.md

 - then a title with no spaces
 - with a `.md` extension

+> The start page of a ClearStatus status page displays all present and past events.
+However each event also has an individual URL that you can share.
+Click on an issue header to reach that page.

 ## Issue file content and template.

 Issue files use the [markdown](https://daringfireball.net/projects/markdown/syntax) language, which is basically just text and images with little in terms of formatting and is what [Hugo](https://gohugo.io) normally uses.